thefrontside/bigtest/website/docs/interactors/4-matchers-assertions.md

 );
 ```

-You can then import and use the new matcher in your tests like so:

 ```js
 MultiSelect().has({ values: every(blueOrGreen) });
 ```

-Composing a matcher using other matchers, like we did for `blueOrGreen()`, is convenient because it delegates most of the matcher's logic as well as the error message.
+## Creating matchers from scratch

 To create your own matcher without the use of any of the preexisting ones, you will need to create a function that returns a `{ match(), format() }` object.

 The `match()` function is where you place all of the matcher logic.
-It takes an argument `actual` which represents the values from the interactors.
+It takes one argument, `actual`, which represents the values from the interactors.
 Here's how the `including()` matcher is implemented:

 ```js
 export function including(subString) {